 In the autumn – or fall, as they call it in the US – an interesting tourist season opens up.
 In some mainland states such as Vermont, millions of people flock to parkland to see the leaves turn orange and to fall to the ground.
 It’s not something everyone gets to see so clearly in their own back yards!

-It’s easy to see when winter is on its way thanks to the changing colour of the leaves.
-Autumn officially arrives when trees and plants start to shed their leaves in preparation for the colder months.
+It’s easy to see when winter is on its way thanks to the changing color of the leaves.
+Autumn officially arrives when the trees and plants start to shed their leaves in preparation for the colder months.
 This is because there will be little opportunity for plants to grow during the winter.
 It is the plant world’s way of hibernating!

 It’s also thought that life expectancy runs concurrent with autumn birth dates, too.
 In fact, those born between September and November are said to be more likely to reach their 100th birthdays than any other.